Engee documentation

 No

-# Rate options — enable single-speed or enable multi-speed processing
+# Rate options — enable single-speed or allow multi-speed processing

 Enforce single-rate processing | Allow multirate processing